 Across All OTT platforms, as well as mobile, tablet, and desktop.

-At the time of this writing, The Revenge of Frankenstein is available for streaming from multiple PPV sources.
-It is also available on physical media as a Blu-ray in the Hammer Films – Ultimate Collection, a 20-film set from Sony.
+At the time of this writing, THEM!
+(1954) is available to stream by subscription from IndieFlix and PPV from multiple sources.
+The film is available on physical media as a Blu-ray disc from Warner Home Video.

 Please let them know how they’re doing!
 They want to hear from you – the coolest, grooviest fans: leave them a message or leave a comment on the Gruesome Magazine YouTube channel, the site, or email the Decades of Horror: The Classic Era podcast hosts at feedback@gruesomemagazine.com